Projects for Students

 - What is the shape distribution of random lattice animals?

 - How does the shape depend on the geometry of the unit?

 - How can biological facts on social behavior be incorporated gradually into mathematical models?

 - How will changing the local constraints in the system affect to the global result?

-There are many natural patterns that change in time.
-For example, in animals, the daily activity patterns, whether diurnal or nocturnal, appear to be very ordered phenomena.
+In animals, the daily activity patterns, whether diurnal or nocturnal, appear to be very ordered phenomena.
 Creatures start their activity at a given time of a day, go through their routines, and then they retire.
 Although these patterns seem trivial and natural, they are far from simple.
 An internal clock, with many properties very different from a mechanistic clock, governs the daily rhythm of a living creature.
 The biological clock is affected by both internal physiological states and external influences, such as light/dark cycles, temperature cycles, and social or individual interactions.
 These influences can be reflected in the overt activity patterns, which can be reflected in the overt activity and can be very complex.
-Other patterns are governed by other mechanisms, but it seems that there is an underlying common theme of these rhythmic behaviors.

 Because we do not yet know exactly how the biological clock operates, we have to use a black box method to investigate its characteristics.
 We can experimentally change the input (for example we can provide different light/dark cycles, induce stress such as temperatures or administer pharmacological agents) and we can measure how the activity pattern changes.